joshwadd/Vehicle_detection/README.md

 ### Colour Histogram

-Colour information is added to the feature space
+Colour information is added to the feature space by taking histograms of the the each of the colour channels and breaking